 13. Roller Skating Mass, Venezuela

-In Caracas, the capital of Venezuela, the residents head to church for mass each Christmas morning – so far, so normal – but, they do so on roller skates.
-This tradition is so popular that the city’s streets are closed to traffic so that people can skate to church safely.
+There are many ways to get to church: walking, driving, or public transport, but none are as unique as the tradition followed by the people of Venezuela.
+In Caracas, the capital of Venezuela, the residents head to church for mass each Christmas morning – so far, so normal – but they do so on roller skates.
+These Christmas traditions and customs are so popular that the city’s streets are closed to traffic so that people can skate to churches safely.
+From December 16th until Christmas day people wake up early, grab their skates and go to a place, usually a plaza, where a mass known as Misa de Aguinaldo is celebrated.
+Originating in the ’60s, this tradition is still very popular in Venezuela even today.

 14. “Kalle Anka,” Sweden

-Swedish Christmases are planned around an unusual television special.
+Swedish people know exactly what they will be doing on the afternoon of Christmas Eve each year, the answer is “watching television”.
+Their Christmases are planned around an unusual television special.
 In the afternoon, people gather around to watch Donald Duck.
 This dates back to the 1960s when televisions were new and played only two channels (one of which played Disney cartoons).
-One of the most popular is a 1958 Christmas special called Kalle Anka och hans vänner önskar God Jul or “Donald Duck and his friends wish you a Merry Christmas”.
+One of the most popular is a 1958 Christmas special called Kalle Anka och Hans vänner önskar God Jul or “Donald Duck and his friends wish you a Merry Christmas”.

 15. Christmas Pickles, Germany

-Did we miss one of your favourite Christmas traditions around the world?
-Let us know in the comments below.
+Did we miss any of your favorite Christmas traditions around the world?
+Do let us know in the comments below.
+Merry Christmas!